tarantool/doc/doc/1.10/reference/reference_rock/vshard/index.rst

 multiple nodes, with a Tarantool database server instance on each node.
 Each instance handles only a subset of the total data, so larger loads can be handled by simply adding more servers.
 The initial dataset is partitioned into multiple parts, so each part is stored on a separate server.
-The dataset is partitioned using shard keys.
+The dataset is partitioned using sharding keys.

 The ``vshard`` module is based on the concept of virtual buckets, where a tuple set is partitioned into a large number of abstract virtual nodes (virtual buckets,